Psycho (1960 film): Censorship and taboos

+The shower scene was notably affected by the censorship.
 Another cause of concern for the censors was that Marion was shown flushing a toilet, with its contents (torn-up note paper) fully visible.
 No flushing toilet had appeared in mainstream film and television in the United States at that time.

-Internationally, Hitchcock was forced to make minor changes to the film, mostly to the shower scene.
-In the United Kingdom, the British Board of Film Classification (BBFC) required cuts to stabbing sounds and visible nude shots, and in New Zealand the shot of Norman washing blood from his hands was seen as disgusting.
+The British Board of Film Classification (BBFC) required cuts to stabbing sounds and visible nude shots, and in New Zealand the shot of Norman washing blood from his hands was seen as disgusting.
 In Singapore, though the shower scene was left untouched, the murder of Arbogast and a shot of Norman's mother's corpse were removed.
 In Ireland, censor Gerry O'Hara banned it upon his initial viewing in 1960.
 The next year, a highly edited version missing some 47 feet of film was submitted to the Irish censor.
-O'Hara ultimately requested that an additional seven cuts be made: the line where Marion tells Sam to put his shoes on (which implied that he earlier had his pants or trousers off), two shots of Norman spying on Marion through the hole in the wall, Marion's undressing, the shots of Marion's blood flowing down the shower, the shots of Norman washing his hands when blood is visible, incidents of multiple stabbings ("One stab is surely enough", wrote O'Hara), the words "in bed" from the sheriff's wife's line, "Norman found them dead together in bed", and Arbogast's questions to Norman about whether he spent the night with Marion.
-In 1986, the uncut version of Psycho was accepted by the BBFC, who classified it at 15.
+O'Hara ultimately requested that an additional seven cuts be made: the line where Marion tells Sam to put his shoes on (which implied that he had his pants or trousers off), two shots of Norman spying on Marion through the hole in the wall, Marion's undressing, the shots of Marion's blood flowing down the shower, the shots of Norman washing his hands when blood is visible, repeated incidents of stabbings ("One stab is surely enough", wrote O'Hara), the words "in bed" from the sheriff's wife's line, "Norman found them dead together in bed", and Arbogast's questions to Norman about whether he spent the night with Marion.
+In 1986, the uncut version of Psycho was accepted by the BBFC, which classified it at 15.

-In 2020, Universal Pictures released the uncut version of the film on Blu-ray for the first time.
+In 2020, Universal Pictures released the uncut version of the film on Blu-ray for the first time to coincide with its 60th anniversary.